-- The cheapest unlimited option comes from TPG, at $59.99 a month
+- The cheapest unlimited option comes from TPG, at $59.99 per month.

 However, you need to look at more than just cost alone to determine overall value.
-TPG’s plan, while cheaper, requires an additional home phone line, which can cost $20 in some cases.
-Further, you’re locked in for at least 12 months and still have to pay an upfront fee. iiNet might win out here because it includes home phone line rental with PAYG calls and comes on a no-contract basis.
+TPG’s plan, while cheaper, requires an additional home phone line, which can cost $20 in some cases. iiNet might win out here, as it includes home phone line rental with PAYG calls, and comes on a no-contract basis.